 - Bake in a preheated oven for around 18 to 20 minutes.
 My advice is to keep an eye out after the 15-minute mark, as each oven is different.

 Parker House rolls go well with just about anything!
 Brush them with butter, sprinkle a few sea salt flakes, and serve warm.
 The dinner rolls fly out of the basket in seconds.
-You don’t need even a cup of tea to accompany them.
 But they are just as great with:

 - A dollop of cashew ricotta cheese as an evening snack.

-- A bowl of hot soup for dinner.
+- A bowl of hot creamy pea soup for dinner.

 - Do knead the dough well: That will develop the gluten framework, making the rolls softer.

 - Choose any shape: There is no right or wrong way of shaping Parker House rolls.
-Instead of a cookie-cutter, you can roll out the dough, then cut in squares, crescents, triangles, or rectangles.
+Instead of a cookie cutter, you can roll out the dough, and then cut it into squares, crescents, triangles, or rectangles.
 Whatever catches your fancy.
 Brush with butter, fold, and then proceed to bake!

 Parker House Rolls